scottmillers/Terraform/aws/learn-terraform/s3/IntelligentTiering.md

 # S3 Intelligent Tiering

-The S3 Intelligent-Tiering storage class is designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+The S3 Intelligent-Tiering storage option is designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.

-In the S3 bucket there are two sections for the S3 Intelligent Tiering storage class.
+Your S3 bucket has two sections for the S3 Intelligent Tiering storage class.
 One is Intelligent-Tiering Archive configuration and the other is Lifecycle rules.
+Currently only Intelligent-Tiering Archive configuration is used.

 ## Intelligent-Tiering Archive configuration

-This enables objects stored in the Intelligent-Tiering storage class to tier-down to the Archive Access tier or the Deep Archive Access tier which are optimized for objects that will be rarely accessed for long periods of time.
+This enables objects stored in your bucket to tier-down to the Archive Access tier or the Deep Archive Access tier which are optimized for objects that will be rarely accessed for long periods of time.

 To view these settings open the S3 bucket and click on the Properties tab.